 A Poodle’s not a Doberman, a Doberman’s not a Schnauzer and a Schnauzer’s not a Bassett Hound but all Poodles are quite similar to one another, just as all Dobermans, Schnauzers and Basset Hounds are very similar to other Dobermans, Schnauzers, and Basset Hounds.
-This may, at first, seem like a no-brainer thing to say but, as was mentioned in chapter two, many people believe that the way a dog’s temperament and behavior is the result of how the dog is raised.
-If that were the case, a Poodle could be raised to behave like a Bassett Hound or a Doberman but, as we all know, these breeds are completely distinct in their temperament and behavior from one another due as a result of their different DNA (most especially, their different inherited temperaments.)
+This may, at first, seem like a no-brainer thing to say but, as was mentioned in chapter two, many people believe that the way a dog behaves is primarily the result of how the dog is raised.
+If that were the case, a Poodle could be raised or taught to behave like a Bassett Hound or a Doberman but, as we all know, these breeds are completely distinct in their temperament and behavior as a result of their different DNA (most especially, their different inherited temperaments.)

 By definition, temperament is the combination of inherited mental, physical and emotional traits that comprise an individual’s natural disposition.